sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Think about some wow factors to add into the project
 - Work with the team to get all screens implemented

+### Design pattern selection (Thol Chidambaram)

+What I have done this week

+- Design use case diagram for UI selection user story
+- Implement classes required for design pattern
+- Discussed with the team and picked up Strategy/Adapter pattern for implementation
+- Modified the screens as per the co-ordinates required by the starbucks app.
+- Integrate the changes with the other team members code

+What I plan to do next week

+- Review the code
+- Implement missing functionality
+- update documentation
+- Check team members on where do they stand
+- prepare for submission

+### XP Core Value - Communication
+At the crucial stage of the project clear communication is very importatant, team improved the communication in following ways.
+- Zoom meeting every other day
+- Private project group message in slack
+- Project integration meetings
+- In person xterme programming

 ### AddCard Functionality (Srivatsa Mulpuri)